ai92-github/ParseExtract/api_docs.md

 ## 𝄜Table Extraction:

-`It will extract all the tables and tabular data from pdf, docx, images.`
+`It will extract all the tables and tabular data from pdf, docx, images.
+The API response will have excel and csv file as base64 encoded strings which you can decode to excel and csv files.`

 `Note:` At present it does not support multi-page pdf/docx file.
 If you upload multi-page documents it will only extract tables from the 1st page.
 Contact Us for multi-page support.